+Ensuring that staff use only approved payment methods to collect payments from customers and that more than one option is offered so that customers have a choice.
+Determining how their Directorate and, where applicable, their partner organisations, manage each payment option.
 Ensuring partner organisations only use the standard payment methods which are approved by the Head of Revenues & Benefits.
 Ensuring that all systems and processes related to customer payments comply with all relevant legal and security requirements e.g. the Payment Card Industry Data Security Standard (PCI DSS).
-Effectively managing the level of debt within their Directorate, in conjunction with the ICAM Team: • Reduce the level of payments which are not automatically linked to a specific debt.
+Effectively managing the level of debt within their Directorate, in conjunction with the ICAM Team: Reduce the level of payments which are not automatically linked to a specific debt.
 Resolve customer disputes within the required timescales.
 Identify debts that will never realistically be paid by the customer and recommend for write off (joint authorisation with the Head of Revenues & Benefits).
 Ensuring that all relevant documentation is kept and is accessible in case it is required for debt recovery procedures, up to and including court action.
 Ensuring that their staff are aware of the possibility of money laundering activities and that they comply with the Council's Anti-Money Laundering Policy.
 Purchasing Ensuring expenditure is not incurred if it represents a departure from Council policy or not in line with the approved budget.
-Ensuring expenditure incurred in the name of the Council is appropriate and legal.
+Ensuring expenditure incurred in the name of the Council is appropriate and legal. appropriate and legal.
 Ensuring suppliers of the Council have the necessary HMRC certification enabling them to be paid through the Council's payments system.
+Ensuring suppliers of the Council have the necessary HMRC certification enabling them to be paid through the Council's Ensuring suppliers of the Council have the necessary HMRC certification enabling them to be paid through the Council's payments system.
+Ensuring that P2P arrangements comply with The Council's Constitution and Contracts Standing Orders, HMRC requirements, Health and Safety Regulations, Environmental Policy and Domestic Internal Charges Ensuring suppliers of the Council have the necessary HMRC certification enabling them to be paid through the Council's payments system.
 Ensuring that P2P arrangements comply with The Council's Constitution and Contracts Standing Orders, HMRC requirements, Health and Safety Regulations, Environmental Policy and Domestic Law.
+Informing the Head of Accounting, if action must be taken to cancel stolen or lost credit/procurement cards, or those issued to Charges Payroll, Ensuring suppliers of the Council have the necessary HMRC certification enabling them to be paid through the Council's payments system.
+Ensuring that P2P arrangements comply with The Council's Constitution and Contracts Standing Orders, HMRC requirements, Health and Safety Regulations, Environmental Policy and Domestic Law.
 Informing the Head of Accounting, if action must be taken to cancel stolen or lost credit/procurement cards, or those issued to employees who have resigned from the Council.
-Internal Charges Ensuring that their managers and staff follow the procedures for internal charges, including the requirement for an internal order and the use of specified financial codes.
-Payroll, Providing correct payroll information, as per the agreed timetables.
-Expenses and Petty Cash Floats Ensuring any changes to the payroll, (e.g. post, establishment and contract of employment changes, etc.) are communicated in line with the procedures approved by the Director of HR and Employee Engagement.
-Ensuring all payments to employees are: Made through the payroll.
-L 1
+Ensuring that their managers and staff follow the procedures for internal charges, including the requirement for an internal order and Charges Ensuring suppliers of the Council have the necessary HMRC certification enabling them to be paid through the Council's payments system.
+Ensuring that P2P arrangements comply with The Council's Constitution and Contracts Standing Orders, HMRC requirements, Health and Safety Regulations, Environmental Policy and Domestic Law.
+Informing the Head of Accounting, if action must be taken to cancel stolen or lost credit/procurement cards, or those issued to employees who have resigned from the Council.
+Ensuring that their managers and staff follow the procedures for internal charges, including the requirement for an internal order and the use of specified financial codes.